-- NOTE: The prompts and procedure steps shown are for MPG.
-If you have the hours-per-gallon option, your prompts will contain HOURS instead of MILES.
-An example of HPG commands is shown at the end of this command procedure. - 1.
-At the prompt, type LM.
+NOTE: The prompts and procedure steps shown in this section are for MPG.
+If you have the hours-per-gallon option, your prompts will contain HOURS instead of ODOM and HPG instead of MPG.
+An example of HPG commands is shown at the end of this command procedure.

+1. At the prompt, type LM.
 The system displays: